-The Function of a CNA
+The Duties of a Certified Nursing Assistant

-- Providing basic services to patients
+- Administering basic care to patients

 - Measuring patient’s vital signs